 If the regression coefficient is positive, then there is a positive relationship between height and weight.
 If this value is negative, then there is a negative relationship between height and weight.
 We can more specifically determine the relationship between height and weight by looking at the beta coefficient for weight.
 If the beta = .35, for example, then that would mean that for one unit increase in weight, height would increase by .35 units.
 If the beta=-.25, then for one unit increase in weight, height would decrease by .25 units.
 Of course, this relationship is valid only when holding gender constant.

 A similar procedure would be done to see how well gender predicted height.
 However, because gender is a dichotomous variable, the interpretation of the printouts is slightly different.
 As with weight, you would check to see if gender was a significant predictor of height, controlling for weight.
 The difference comes when determining the exact nature of the relationship between gender and height.
-That is, it does not make sense to talk about the effect on height as gender increases or decreases, since gender is not a continuous variable (we would hope).
+That is, it does not make sense to talk about the effect on height as gender increases or decreases (sex is not measured as a continuous variable).
 Imagine that gender had been coded as either 0 or 1, with 0 = female and 1=male.
 If the beta coefficient of gender were positive, this would mean that males are taller than females.
 If the beta coefficient of gender were negative, this would mean that males are shorter than females.
 Looking at the magnitude of the beta, you can more closely determine the relationship between height and gender.
 Imagine that the beta of gender were .25.
 That means that males would be .25 units taller than females.
 Conversely, if the beta coefficient were -.25, this would mean that males were .25 units shorter than females.
 Of course, this relationship would be true only when controlling for weight.